๐Ÿ”๏ธ South Dakota Eviction Notice Laws

 Court Hearing

 Both parties appear before the judge.
-Bring all documentation: lease, notice served, proof of service, rent ledger, photographs, and any other evidence.
+Bring all documentation: lease, notice, proof of service, rent ledger, and photographs.
 Uncontested hearings are typically brief.
-If the tenant doesn’t appear, you can request a default judgment.
+If the tenant doesn’t appear, request a default judgment.

 5